fabienducret/functional-ports-adapters/README.md

-# Functional TS
+# Functional ports and adapters

-An example of a small project based on ports/adapters pattern and functional programming.
+An example of a small project based on ports and adapters pattern and functional programming.

 ## Concepts

-1. ports/adapters pattern - use of domain/infra folders to see the boundaries
+1. ports and adapters pattern - use of domain/infra folders to see the boundaries
 2. use of Either to handle errors
 3. use of Higer Order Function for logging
 4. use of fake implementation for unit testing